Sony a5100 wired rig

 the lens side of the camera.
 This causes the cameras to have to be

 further apart.
-I have managed to make cut down plugs that allow my
+I have managed to make connection to a Multiport plug

 Flash synchronization is not possible on the a5100 because there is no